microlancer/capacitor/README.md

 ## Easy payments and withdrawals

 To facilitate quick and easy payments/withdrawals the LNURL specification will be used together with wallets to avoid the need to copy-and-paste Lightning Network invoices in the user interface.
 There will also be APIs for programmatic payments/withdrawals for more advanced wallet services.
+Also, for more seamless operation within wallets, a wallet might be able to first query if the recipient is currently online, and simply do a direct LN payment first.
+If they are not online, then it can fallback to a capacitor payment.

 ## Fees and Capacitor Markets